Our countdown of top ten sins and struggles continues:

 - James 4:11-12

-Gossip has an element of judgement in it since as we pass along the news of the failings or foolishness of others, we also pass along a silent judgement of them as well.
+Gossip has an element of judgment in it since we not only pass along the failings or foolishness of others, we also render a silent judgment of them as well.
 In this context James asks, "Who are you to judge another person by making known their weaknesses or criticizing them?"
-Only God can judge because He is without sin, knows the Law perfectly, and also knows the individual completely, so His judgement is perfect.
-Criticism and the gossip it is usually wrapped in tends to put the gossiper in the role of judge, a position only God has a right and the ability to fulfill.
-Even courtroom judges have to qualify for their positions and are guided by laws and the rules of evidence so they are not influenced by hearsay (gossip) or rumors.
+Only God can judge because He is without sin, knows the Law perfectly and also knows the individual completely, therefore His judgment is perfect.
+Criticism and the gossip that surrounds it tend to put the gossiper in the role of judge, a position only God has a right and the ability to fulfill.
+Even courtroom judges have to qualify for their positions and are guided by laws as well as the rules of evidence so as to not be influenced by hearsay (gossip) or rumors.
 They are supposed to judge impartially according to proven facts and the rules of law, things that are usually absent when people engage in gossip.

 Peter the Apostle